This article has been reviewed by tax expert Erica Gellerman, CPA.

 Here are five of the most common sales tax issues you could run into as a small business owner—and what you should do if they happen.

-You have to determine your “nexus state,” which is just a fancy word for a state that has significance to your business.
+You have to determine if your business has a tax nexus in a state, which is just a fancy word for a state that has a connection to your business.
 Some factors in determining nexus states are:

 As you can see, you might have just one nexus state if your business is fairly compact, like a single brick-and-mortar store.
 On the other hand, you could have several nexus states if your business is a bit more sprawling, like an online retailer.